evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 4. Install ROS2 and MicroRTPS Agent on Rpi to connect to topics from Pixhawk Board using [these](https://docs.px4.io/main/en/companion_computer/pixhawk_rpi.html#ros-setup-on-rpi) instructions
 5. Set up wiring cables using these [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#wiring)
 6. Follow these [instructions](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#build-ros-2-workspace) to set up a ROS2 workspace that contains PX4 message definitions as well as some example code for working with PX4 stack and run the [example](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#running-the-example) to make sure it all works.
-     i. ***But make sure you heed the warnings from the section below on ensuring compatibility with these px4 message definitions and the version of the autopilot running on your pixhawk board***.
+     i. ***But make sure you heed the warnings from the section right below on ensuring compatibility with these px4 message definitions and the version of the autopilot running on your pixhawk board***.
 8. **Warning**: Compiling px4_msgs takes _FOREVERRRRR_

 ## Ensuring Compatibility Between Autopilot Software on the Pixhawk Board and Message Definitions on Rpi